 Con artists and scammers are constantly inventing new ways to take advantage of people.
 Unfortunately, older adults tend to be more trusting of strangers and less aware of the newest ploys these dishonest people use, making them a common target.
-So, it only makes sense that an occurrence like the annual Medicare Open Enrollment period would offer the perfect opportunity to dupe unsuspecting elders into sharing their sensitive personal and financial information.
+The annual Medicare Open Enrollment period offers the perfect opportunity for duping unsuspecting elders into sharing their sensitive personal and financial information.

 Below are some common tactics that scammers use on Medicare beneficiaries around the open enrollment period each year.
 This information will help you avoid falling victim to identity theft and/or Medicare fraud and allow you to warn others about these schemes.